nitinvwaran/Hierarchical-Attention-Network-Quora-Insincere-Questions/README.md

 The graph as described above is visualized below on tensorboard <br />
 ![alt text](https://github.com/nitinvwaran/kaggle_projects/blob/master/tensorboard_graph.PNG) <br /> <br />

-The data required to run this on your machine has also been added to this github project.
+The data required to run this on your machine can be downloaded from the kaggle link above.
 These are: <br />
 1) train.csv (the training data) <br />
 2) test.csv (the test data) <br />
 3) glove.840B.300D.txt (glove embeddings file) <br />